CPP-Korea-Mexico-Postcards-Project/global-south-postcards/pages/about.md

 Kent Dickson is Professor in the English and Modern Languages Department at Cal Poly Pomona.

-Hyeryung Hwang is Assistant Professor in the Interdisciplinary General Education Program at Cal Poly Pomona.
+Hyeryung Hwang is Assistant Professor in the Interdisciplinary General Education Program in the Department of Liberal Studies at Cal Poly Pomona.

 # Acknowledgements